Pasta Carbonara 350 calories vs. 750 calories!!!

 My Weight Management Tips

-Don’t underestimate every small change, every single healthy swap you make will make a difference, every reduction in portion size makes a difference.
-1 tbsp oil is 120 cals, measure your oil or use a good quality spray mechanism as it controls the amount you use, 100g quark is 65 cals vs 100g sour cream is 195 calories.
+Don’t underestimate every small change, in other words every single healthy swap you make will make a difference, every reduction in portion size makes a difference.
+For instance, 1 tbsp oil is 120 cals, measure your oil or use a good quality spray mechanism as it controls the amount you use.
+Again, quark is 65 cals/100g compared to sour cream which is 195 cals/100g.
 Use herbs to your advantage – tarragon goes great with mushrooms, the garlic, black pepper & lemon juice all add great flavour.